Planet Scenes 2012 - 2017

 August 2014

-Almost exactly 24 years after I missed the super-close conjunction of Venus and Jupiter while living in Fayetteville, NC, I managed to get an image of the 2014 version of it.
+Almost exactly 24 years after I missed the super-close conjunction of Venus and Jupiter in 1990 while living in Fayetteville, NC, I managed to get an image of the 2014 version of it.
 Maybe in 2038 I will be in a position to see the conjunction on the date of closest separation.

 April 2014